forumsbot/privacy-policy/README.md

 ### 3) Protection of Your Data

 Your data is stored in a restricted database, using encryption.
-You can send us an e-mail about the confidentiality of your data at elefantedev@gmail.com.
+You can send us an e-mail about the confidentiality of your data at forums@elefantedev.me.
 If you have a concern or question about your data, you can both hide your data and ask your questions by sending a DM to the user with the name tag Elefante#0001.

 ### 4) Deletion of Your Data

 You are free to request the deletion of your data.
-You can send your request for the complete deletion of your data by sending a DM to the user with name tag and ID Elefante#0001 (423374884245078016) or by sending an e-mail to elefantedev@gmail.com.
+You can send your request for the complete deletion of your data by sending a DM to the user with name tag and ID Elefante#0001 (423374884245078016) or by sending an e-mail to forums@elefantedev.me.
 Your request will be processed within 14 days of receipt.